processone/docs.ejabberd.im/content/admin/guide/databases/mysql.md

 ## Migrating data from internal database to MySQL

-To migrate your data, once you have setup your odbc service, you can move most of the data to your database.
+To migrate your data, once you have setup your sql service, you can move most of the data to your database.

 You need to take precautions before you launch the migration: